How to get a forklift license in Canada?

 Canadian forklift regulations

 Training records will be inspected upon inspection to check if the employer incorporates the lift truck training into the health and safety program of the company.
-The implications for these are not for the disadvantage if many of you might think.
 Workers can be assured of a regular provision of training ensuring the ability and skill to drive the machine.

 How to get a forklift license?